The president's coming out here to talk about Libya.

 Music?

-Um well uh not very good.
+Well, not very good.

-I cannot listen to music that I've never heard before.
+I cannot listen to music that I've never heard before and identify the melody.

-So like violins or strings sound like fingernails on a chalkboard to me.
+So, like, violins or strings sound like fingernails on a chalkboard to me.

-I can still listen to music, but it has to be music that I knew.
+I can still listen to music, but it has to be music that I knew and that I've heard before I lost my hearing.

 I actually am not hearing the melody.

-And the way I can prove this to you, sometimes it will take me even a song that I know, it will take me 30 seconds to identify it if I don't know what it is.
+And the way I can prove this to you, sometimes it will take me, even a song that I know, it will take me 30 seconds to identify it if I don't know what it is.

-But if I'm listening to a song from the beginning and I don't know what it is, it sometimes can take me 30 seconds to recognize it.
+But if I'm listening to a song from the beginning and I don't know what it is, it sometimes can take me 30 seconds to recognize it, if I knew it before.

-But the quality of music that I hear is um less than AM radio in terms of fidelity.
+But the quality of music that I hear is less than AM radio in terms of fidelity.

 I can feel the floor vibrate, but I don't hear any more bass.